HashirX-ux/Nexus/journal.md

 So today I am gonna design my 3D case of my Macropad and I am gonna do that by using fusion 360 cause I have used it before and I know more than the basics so It should be easy..
 WISH ME LUCK BOYSS..
 <img width="1280" height="989" alt="image" src="https://github.com/user-attachments/assets/5dcd1a5c-6cd5-4e31-9cf0-bc53fc829507" />
 <br>
+So I Just created a 3d modela reference and so far it looks good to me